 Here's what happen when you get the brightest minds representing H&M, Unilever, Delivery Hero, Pandora, and more come under one ‘virtual’ roof.

-You unpack the trends that are shaping the retail industry and get front row access to what the biggest household names are up to as well as what to keep your eyes peeled for in the future as the industry undertakes a massive transformation, especially after all the learnings and innovation post-COVID-19.
+You unpack the trends that are shaping the retail industry and get front row access to what the biggest household names are up to, including their efforts in retail digital transformation.
+Keep your eyes peeled for the future as the industry undertakes a massive transformation, especially after all the learnings and innovation post-COVID-19.

 Now that’s exactly what happened on the 23rd of September when Netguru hosted Disruption Forum Retail.
 The who’s who of the industry came together to decipher the world of retail across eight power-packed sessions.